 To call Minecraft the game of the last decade is, if anything, an understatement.
-Through its sublime combination of an endless box of Lego with a survival game in a procgen world, it has birthed a multiple new genres, inspiring broadly similar games like Terraria and Starbound as well as games tipped more towards either the survival or creative ends, such as Don’t Starve and, the subject of this review, Wube Software’s Factorio.
+Through its sublime combination of an endless box of Lego with a survival game in a procgen world, it has birthed multiple new genres.
+There are broadly similar games, like Terraria and Starbound, as well as games that tip the mix more towards survival – Don’t Starve – or construction – the subject of this review, Wube Software’s Factorio.

 The basis of Factorio can be found in two areas of Minecraft’s gameplay: crafting items from raw materials and automating extraction with minecarts and redstone.
 Factorio takes these elements up to eleven and builds a whole game around them, with a bit of the survival aspect thrown in for flavour.
-Other aspects of the game, such as the top-down perspective and elaborate tech tree, are inspired by the RTS genre.
+Other aspects of the game, such as its top-down perspective and elaborate tech tree, originate in the RTS genre.

 At the beginning of the game, you find yourself in the workboots of a lone engineer whose spaceship has just crashed on a sufficiently Earth-like planet.
 Armed with a pickaxe, you dig up your first resources from a Command & Conquer-style resource field.
 You dig up stone and craft a furnace.
 You dig up coal to light the furnace.
 Then you dig up iron and bronze ore to smelt into

 ingots plates, from which more sophisticated items can be crafted.
-The first such item you’ll craft is an the automatic mining machine, powered by coal.
+The first such item you’ll craft is not an iron pickaxe, but an automatic mining machine, powered by coal.

 Machines can feed items into other machines, so you can place a furnace directly in front of your miner, and it will automatically smelt ore as it’s mined.
 To power both the miner and the furnace, you build a second miner in the nearest coal field and then two types of items which define Factorio’s early game: the grabbing arm and the conveyor belt.
 A line of conveyor belts takes coal past your furnace and miner, and two grabbing arms (also coal-powered) deposit this fuel in each.
 This is the start of your factory, destined to build a rocket that can launch a satellite into space.

-But before you can build a spaceship, you must first invent the universe.
-Starting from the steam engine.
+But before you can build a spaceship, you must first recreate the industrial revolution by building a steam engine.
 Using the resources gathered by your coal-powered miners, you build an off-shore pump.
 You place the pump on the closest body of water and attach it to a boiler and the boiler to a steam engine.
 You extend your coal line to the boiler, and now you have electricity, with which to power faster electric miners and grabbing arms.